david5436/A.I.-Bot/README.md

 # A.I.-Bot
-It works fine for me
+Working on a Chatgpt bot for discord tyjxfghsdfgjsdfhdtjeds